 Land rights are largely taken for granted in the developed world.
 Yet for many people in developing nations, land rights have no reality.
 In the developed world, land rights are almost always recorded in secure registers, but this is not the case elsewhere.
-It is estimated that as many as 90 percent of the world’s poorest people enjoy neither security of tenure nor secure access to land.
-In Africa, this means that more than 500 million and perhaps as many as 750 million people are living without any legal security or proof of claim to the land they are occupying.
+The World Bank estimates that only about 10 percent of rural land in Sub-Saharan Africa is formally registered, with the remainder undocumented and informally administered.

 The establishment and registration of formal or customary rights of occupancy are essential building blocks in ensuring people have security so that they are then protected from forced evictions or a denial of their occupancy right.
 Consequently, they are able to pass on these land rights to others through inheritance or transfer.
 Various studies have shown that tenure security encourages people to invest more in their land, leading to greater productivity (whether it be agricultural land or urban retail property).
 Ultimately, this investment translates into increased household income and reduced poverty.